narrative-environments/CourseCompendium/Enaction-Paradigm.md

 **Reference**

 Stewart, J., Gapenne, O. and Di Paolo, E. A. (eds) (2010) _Enaction: toward a new paradigm for cognitive science_.
 Cambridge, MA: MIT Press.

+Stewart, J. (2010) Foundational Issues in Enaction as a Paradigm for Cognitive Science: From the Origin of Life to Consciousness and Writing.
+In Stewart, J., Gapenne, O. and Di Paolo, E. A. (eds), _Enaction: toward a new paradigm for cognitive science_.
+Cambridge, MA: MIT Press.